ZieAmara/VV-ESIR-TP1/sujet.md

 5. Shortly after the appearance of WebAssembly another paper proposed a mechanized specification of the language using Isabelle.
 The paper can be consulted here: https://www.cl.cam.ac.uk/~caw77/papers/mechanising-and-verifying-the-webassembly-specification.pdf.
 This mechanized specification complements the first formalization attempt from the paper.
 According to the author of this second paper, what are the main advantages of the mechanized specification?
 Did it help improving the original formal specification of the language?
 What other artifacts were derived from this mechanized specification?
 How did the author verify the specification?
 Does this new specification removes the need for testing?

 ## Answers

+1. ### Generale Motor 2014

+> In 2014, General Motors was accused of marketing cars whose ignition switch could, during a bump, cause the engine to stop completely (blocking power steering and preventing the deployment of airbags).
+This defect, known since 2005, by General Motors also earned it the subject of investigations by the Department of Justice, the financial markets gendarme, the Securities and Exchange Commission (SEC), and the United States Congress.

+> The share of the software was significant.
+Although the initial defect resided in the defective physical design of the ignition switch, the software that monitored the operation of the switch contributed significantly to the serious consequences.
+The defective design of the switch could lead to an unexpected shutdown of the engine, disabling critical components such as airbags, in particular because of the weight of the keys or other factors.
+However, the software's response to this situation was also problematic.
+The software did not properly deploy the airbags in the event of an accident, which was a major safety failure.
+The software was responsible for monitoring the status of the ignition switch and taking appropriate measures in the event of a failure, which it did not do adequately in this particular case.
+As a result, software failure has contributed significantly to serious accidents and injuries, making the problem a complex incident involving both hardware and software aspects.

+#### Local Or Global bug ?

+> Rather than coming from a specific and localized error (Bug Local), some failures can emerge from the interactions of the modules that make up a system (Bug Global).

+> Here we are facing a global bug due to unforeseen interactions between hardware, software and users.

+#### Describing the failure that manifested the presence of this bug

+> The failure of the ignition switch could lead to an unexpected shutdown of the engine, cutting off the power supply to crucial components such as airbags, power steering and power brakes.
+However, the major failure was the inadequate response of the software responsible for monitoring the switch and activating security systems in the event of a failure.

+#### Impact of the bug for consumers and for Generale Motor

+> When a vehicle with the defective switch was involved in an accident, the software did not properly trigger the deployment of the airbags.
+This software failure had serious consequences, because the airbags were not deployed as they should have been to protect the occupants of the vehicle.
+As a result, many drivers and passengers have suffered serious injuries or even lost their lives in accidents that could have been less serious with a properly functioning safety system.
+> General Motor lost a lot of money because of this bug, following the company's massive vehicle recalls and legal proceedings and government investigations.

+> The failure of the software in this context has had a dramatic impact on vehicle safety, consumer confidence and General Motors' reputation.
+This also highlighted the crucial importance of software quality in the automotive sector and led to massive recalls, government investigations and reforms in vehicle design and testing practices.

+#### My opinion about the test in this automotive context

+> The concept of "testing the right scenario" involves evaluating the behavior of the software under normal and expected conditions of use of the product.
+In this automotive context, this would mean testing the functionality of the ignition switch and safety system in standard driving situations.
+> If test scenarios of the right scenario had been correctly implemented, it would have been possible to detect anomalies in the operation of the ignition switch and in the responsiveness of the security software.
+This could have made it possible to identify potential failures earlier and to initiate preventive fixes before the vehicles were on the road.

+> It is important to note that the detection of defects often depends on the quality of the test processes and vigilance in identifying relevant scenarios.
+Defects can sometimes escape testing, and in the case of the ignition switch problem, there were criticisms of General Motors' testing process and the management of information related to the problem.

+2. ### Apache Commons projects